dsoprea/Snackwich/README.txt

     {'window1': (None, 'option3'),
      'window2': ('ok', ('Input value 1', 'Input value 2', 'Input value 3'))}

-The second screen as it appears to the user (this is in color):
+The second screen, as it appears to the user (this is in color):

      ┌────────────────────────────┤ Title 2 ├────────────────────────────┐
      │                                                                   │